-Attachment: ESC of Central Ohio Closure of Community School Checklist
+Attachment: ESC of Central Ohio Suspension or Closure of Community School Checklist

-Cited Resources: Ohio Department of Education's "Community School Suspension and Closing Procedures" and "Suspension and Closing Assurance Form" ("ODE's Procedures") as last updated July 2021.
+Cited Resources: Ohio Department of Education's "Community School Suspension and Closing Procedures" and "Suspension and Closing Assurance Form" ("ODE's Procedures") as last updated April 2023.

-Dates approved/amended by the ESC of Central Ohio Governing Board: March 23, 2018 Amended: February 28, 2020; reapproved September 25, 2020; Amended February 25, 2022
+Dates approved/amended by the ESC of Central Ohio Governing Board: March 23, 2018

+Amended: February 28, 2020; reapproved September 25, 2020; Amended February 25, 2022; February 24, 2023; April 28, 2023

-ESC of Central Ohio Closure of Community School Checklist
+ESC of Central Ohio Suspension or Closure of Community School Checklist

-As part of Policy 9, Plan of Action Closure of Community Schools, the following list outlines the steps necessary to complete ODE's Suspension and Closing Assurances Form and the responsibilities of the Sponsor, school governing authority, school staff, and school treasurer regarding closure.
+As part of Policy 9, Plan of Action Suspension or Closure of Community Schools, the following list outlines the steps necessary to complete ODE's Suspension and Closing Assurances Form and the responsibilities of the Sponsor, school governing authority, school staff, and school treasurer regarding closure.
 The ESCCO Coordinator who is the lead contact for a school will complete this form as part of the Coordinator's responsibility to oversee the progress of the closure.
 For any task with multiple subparts, the Coordinator will note when and by whom those individual subparts are completed instead of one date and name for all of them combined.
 The ESC Department of Community Schools reserves the right to revise the ESCCO official assigned to any and all specific tasks below, or the ESCCO official responsible for overseeing the closure, based on the facts and circumstances of each school closure.